Writing a Dentist Resume (With Examples & Templates)

 Include words like operated, pioneered, streamlined and implemented.
 These will add detail and create an impact.

 To demonstrate your dentistry knowledge, use detailed descriptions.
-Be specific with your use of key terminology.
+Be specific with your use of key terminology on your dentist CV.

 A clear understanding of the tasks involved will impress your potential employer.